SebastianWendel/chef-graylog2/README.md

 If you use all dependencies from the described sources the cookbook should work out of the box without any changes of attributes.

-# Limitations #
+# Limitations and Issues #
+If you have any questions or recommendations just create a issue at the github repository.
+If you want to help have a lock at the github issues section, patches are more than welcome.

 * For now there is no authentication on the backend side.
 * All dependencies will be automatically installed and cannot be define alternatively.

-# ToDos and Issues #
-If you have any questions or recommendations just create a issue at the github repository.
-If you want to help have a lock at the github issues section, patches are more than welcome.

 # License and Author #